api3dao/airkeeper/README.md

 - Request sponsor account must also call `RrpBeaconServer.setUpdatePermissionStatus(keeperSponsorWallet.address, true)` to allow the `keeperSponsorWallet` to update beacon server value.

-- The template used by the RrpBeaconServer contract is expected to contain all the parameteres required in the API call.
+- The template used by the RrpBeaconServer contract is expected to contain all the parameters required in the API call.